-There are several things to consider before consulting with an attorney about preparing your will.
+There are several things to consider before consulting with our lawyers about preparing your will.
 Who will you choose as your Independent Executor?
 The Independent Executor is the person who identifies and gathers the decedent's assets and distributes them according to the provisions of the will.
-Who will you choose as the Guardian of your minor children?
+Who will you choose as the guardian of your minor children?
 The guardian is the person who will assume all the parental rights and duties of your child after you pass away.
 You will also need to consider who will be a beneficiary of your will.
 Your spouse and children are the likely choice of persons to benefit, but you can also benefit grandchildren, nieces, nephews, close friends, and charities.

 Powers of Attorney